Witnull/bypassnro/README.md

 # Witnull's Bypass NRO

+## [!WARNING]
+###⚠️ Use at Your Own Risk!
+This set of scripts and configurations makes deep changes to the Windows operating system.
+It is intended for personal use only on non-critical machines.

+###⛔ NOT FOR CORPORATE OR COMPANY USE
+Do not use this in a business or enterprise environment.
+Many settings (like allowing blank passwords and disabling security checks) create significant security vulnerabilities and will violate company IT policies.

 > **Note:** This method skips the Windows Microsoft account requirement without debloating Windows.
 All Windows features and functionality remain intact.

 > **Note2:** Default password: pass